-Figure 5: Performance comparison of conventional and multiple differential detection schemes in AWGN and Rayleigh fading channel
+Figure 10: Performance comparison of conventional and multiple differential detection schemes in AWGN and Rayleigh fading channel

-4. Conclusion
+4. CONCLUSION

-This paper studies the performance of $\pi/4$ -DQPSK signaling employing either multiple differential detection scheme or conventional differential detection scheme in AWGN and Rayleigh fading channels.
-The differential encoding of QPSK modulation was intended to provide a more reliable data encoding technique by reducing the amplitude variation problem in conventional QPSK.
+This project studies the performance of $\pi/4$ -DOPSK signaling employing either multiple differential detection scheme or conventional differential detection scheme in AWGN and Rayleigh fading channels.
+The differential encoding of QPSK modulation was intended to provide a more reliable data encoding technique by reducing the amplitude variation problem in conventional OPSK.
 Furthermore, by implementing the multiple differential detection scheme the performance of overall transceiver is much better than conventional differential detection scheme in both channels.
+In fact, the objective of this project has been achieved by conducting design simulations on the performance comparison of multiple differential detection scheme and single or conventional differential detection scheme for third generation mobile communication system.
 As a conclusion, the proposed detection system is feasible and can be applied in current third generation mobile communication system.